luketjohnston/wgan-exploration/README.md

 One strategy to solve this is **intrinsic rewards** - using some additional "fake" rewards beyond those directly supplied by the environment to train the RL agent.
 For example, if the agent receives intrinsic rewards for reaching states that it has not encountered often, then it can learn to explore more efficiently than a random search.
-TODO cite?

 One difficulty of the above approach (rewarding seldom seen states) is: how do we know how many times the agent has visited a state?
 In environments with large state spaces, it is infeasible